ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 let filter_type = filter.parse().expect("can't parse filter name");
 ```

-An unknown filter name would causes an error.
+An unknown filter name would cause an error.
 For now you don't need to handle that.
 Your application can just panic and exit.

 If you compile everything at this point you will probably hit a type annotation error.
 You can try to resolve that now.